elastufka/SAX-XRS_figures/index.md

 ## Figure 7

 Comparison of SXR fluxes with EUV flux.
 Lines of best fit are shown in blue.
 In the top plot, the dashed line indicates the fit found in [Nitta et al. 2013](http://link.springer.com/article/10.1007/s11207-013-0307-7) and begins at the value above which the fit is best (GOES M5.5 or 4x10<sup>6</sup> photons/s in EUV 195 Å).
-In the middle plot, it illustrates the derived MESSENGER proxy (Equation \ref{eq:Mproxy}), after conversion via the EUV-GOES proxy (Equation \ref{eq:nitta}).
+In the middle plot, it illustrates the derived MESSENGER proxy (Equation 1), after conversion via the EUV-GOES proxy (Equation 5).
 In the bottom plot, the dashed line indicates the 1:1 ratio.